thesahebi/Migrate-Wordpress-Duplicator-using-docker-compose/README.md

-# Migrate an existing WordPress site using Duplicator and docker-compose in your localhost or porduction.
+# Migrate an existing WordPress site using Duplicator and docker-compose in your localhost or production.

 If you've struggled with managing a WordPress website and creating a development version for ongoing development, there's a more straightforward solution using Docker Compose.
 This repository provides a sample setup that you can use in both production and development environments with minor adjustments to the YAML file.